Displacive quantum critical point in superconducting hydrides: The case of H$_3$S

-To conclude, we have characterized the phase diagram of $\ce{H_3S}$ over a wide range of pressures and temperatures, by unveiling the 4D Ising universality class of its ferroelectric quantum criticality, the location of the QCP and its transition line from BLYP-MLIP driven PIMD.
+To conclude, we have characterized the phase diagram of $\ce{H_3S}$ over a wide range of pressures and temperatures, by unveiling the 4D Ising universality class of its displacive quantum criticality, the location of the QCP and its transition line from BLYP-MLIP driven PIMD.
 The emerging scenario for the high-$T_c$ superconductivity in $\ce{H_3S}$ appears more complex than previously thought.
-Indeed, according to our calculations the maximum of the superconducting $T_c$ falls in a paraelectric region dominated by quantum fluctuations and retardation effects surrounding the QCP, which could both affect superconductivity.
+Indeed, according to our calculations the maximum of the experimental superconducting $T_c$ falls in a centrosymmetric region dominated by nuclear quantum fluctuations and retardation effects surrounding the QCP, which could both affect superconductivity.

-\textit{Acknowledgments} - We acknowledge GENCI for providing computational resources on the IDRIS Jean-Zay supercomputing clusters and TGCC Joliot-Curie Rome partition under project number A0170906493.
+\textit{Acknowledgments} - We acknowledge GENCI for providing computational resources on the IDRIS Jean-Zay supercomputing clusters and TGCC Joliot-Curie Rome partition under project number A0190906493.
 We are grateful for computational resources from EuroHPC for the computational grant EHPC-EXT-2024E01-064 allocated on Leonardo (booster partition).
 We acknowledge EPICURE, a EuroHPC Joint Undertaking initiative for supporting this project on the booster partition of Leonardo through the EuroHPC JU 2024E01 call for proposals for extreme scale access mode.
 We thank the European High Performance Computing Joint Undertaking (JU) for the support through the "EU-Japan Alliance in HPC" HANAMI project (Hpc AlliaNce for Applications and supercoMputing Innovation: the Europe - Japan collaboration).
 A.R. acknowledges financial support from JST BOOST (Grant No.~JPMJBY24F3).
 We thank Pr.
 Ryotaro Arita, Pr.
 Matteo Calandra, Dr. Lorenzo Monacelli, Dr. Tommaso Morresi, and Dr. Kosuke Nakano for useful discussions.

 \textit{Data availability} - The data that support the findings of this article are openly available at \cite{zenodo}.

 \foreach \i in {1,...,11} {

 }